-This graph shows the number of households in fuel poverty, in relation to the fuel price index, relative to the GDP deflator.
-Most customers that are fuel poor are also classed as being in a vulnerable household (82% in 2009).
+This graph shows the number of households in fuel poverty, in relation to GDP.
+Most customers that are fuel poor are also classed as being in a vulnerable household (84% in 2010).
 Declining incidences of fuel poverty from 1996 to 2003 can be largely attributed to rising incomes, energy efficiency improvements and low, stable energy prices.
-Since 2004, escalating fuel prices have outweighed these factors; the gas price has more than doubled since its lowest point in 2001.
+Since 2004, escalating fuel prices have outweighed these factors.
+However, in 2010, the number of households in poverty decreased following decreases in energy prices.